YOU SHOULDA WORN A HAT

 Today’s case is from the U.S. Court of Appeals for the 7th Circuit, because the negligence action was brought in federal district court.
 It was what is called a diversity case, allowed in federal court because the plaintiff was a resident of one state while the defendant was a Hoosier.
 In diversity cases, the federal courts are bound to apply state law, which is how three judges in Chicago can be so focused on Indiana law.

-Johnny sued Roger, arguing that he had a duty to take reasonable steps to protect Johnny’s noggin, both because he was the landowner and because he had agreed to look out for hazards, but failed to warn Johnny of the falling branch.
+Johnny sued Roger, arguing that he had a duty to take reasonable steps to protect Johnny’s noggin, both because he was the landowner and because while he had agreed to look out for hazards, but failed to warn Johnny of the falling branch.
 Johnny said his injuries were a proximate result of Roger’s breaches of duties.

 The court instructed the jury: “Evidence relating to the use of a hardhat is offered to show assumption of risk, comparative fault, and whether Johnny Webber acted as a reasonably careful person.
 You may not consider it to show whether it would have prevented or altered the extent of Johnny Webber’s injuries.”